Join Our FREE Live Webinar

 How Much Money Do I Need To Start Flipping Houses?

-Investors do not need to use their money to flip a house.
+Investors do not need to use their own money to flip a house.
 However, rehabs still require transactions, meaning the funds must come from somewhere.
-Again, most house flippers turn to hard and private money lenders, which begs the more important question: How much do investors need to borrow to start flipping houses?
+Naturally, many wonder, "can you flip houses with no money and how to flip house with no money?"
+The answer is yes, but most house flippers turn to hard and private money lenders, which begs the more important question: How much do investors need to borrow to start flipping houses?

 Let’s say, for example, an investor finds a deal he can acquire for $100,000.
 Going off the typical budget, investors will need about $110,000 to flip the house.
 Of course, this is just an average, and every deal will come with unique circumstances and costs.
 As a result, anyone learning how to buy and flip houses with no money needs to adapt to an ever-changing environment.
 Then, and only then, will they be able to flip houses with no money and a higher success rate.